holdenlee/philosophocle/posts/showdown.md

 The thought washed away my morning Uniformization.

 I remembered Lisa, the girl I had talked to so earnestly at lunch one day, had tricked me into thinking she had been the 3am announcer for [PHSS](PHSS.html), even though her voice was harsh rather than mellifluous, and she was dismissive, rather than appreciative, of life's many mysteries.
 Thanks, however, to [Junali's reporting](re-PHSS.html) I had learned of her trickery from this very blog, and learned also that the radio announcer's real name is Pearl.
-Alas, I have no other information.

-I stepped in between Un and the Rhymist and knelt down.
+Just as she reached to door, I broke the Uniformist ranks.

-"Pardon my question, beautiful girl, but is your name by any chance Pearl?"
+"Before you flee, beautiful girl, tell me---your name by any chance Pearl?"

+She stopped.

 "That is a beautiful name---but it is not for me to claim."